agraef/midizap/README.md

 C5 CC80
 ~~~

-The value for the "on" state can also be denoted explicitly with a step size here.
-For instance, the following variation of the rule above produces a `CC80` message with value 64 (rather than the default "on" value of 127) whenever the MIDI note `C5` is pressed:
+The value for the "on" state can also be denoted explicitly with a step size:

 ~~~
 C5 CC80[64]
 ~~~

 For pitch bends, the step size can also be negative.
-For instance, the following rules assign two keys to bend down and up by the maximum amount (usually 2 semitones on GM-compatible synthesizers):
+For instance, the following rules assign two keys to bend down and up by the maximum amount possible:

 ~~~
 C2 PB[-8192] # bend down